salesforce/lwc-rfcs/text/0115-mixed-shadow-mode.md

 ```

 This mode will result in the whole component subtree to operate in either native shadow mode or
 synthetic shadow mode.
-If the browser supports Shadow DOM the shadow mode will be native.
+If the browser supports Shadow DOM, the shadow mode will be native.
 If the
-browser does not support Shadow DOM (e.g., IE11) the shadow mode will be synthetic.
+browser does not support Shadow DOM (e.g., IE11), the shadow mode will be synthetic.
 The test to
 determine Shadow DOM support will be to check whether `window.ShadowRoot` is defined.

 ### Opting out

-A component that is extending a component class that opted in to native shadow mode can opt out of
+A component that is extending a component class that opts in to native shadow mode can opt out of
-native shadow mode by setting its own static `shadowSupportMode` property to `default`; however,
+native shadow mode by setting its own static `shadowSupportMode` property to `reset`; however,
 this does not allow it to opt out of native shadow mode if any of its ancestor components set their
 static `shadowSupportMode` property to `any`.

-Setting `shadowSupportMode` to `default` is equivalent to not setting the property at all.
-A value
+Setting `shadowSupportMode` to `reset` acts to reset the shadow mode to the original default
-of `default` results in the default behavior where the shadow mode of the component depends only
-on the inclusion of the `@lwc/synthetic-shadow` polyfill.
+behavior where the mode depends only on the inclusion of the `@lwc/synthetic-shadow` polyfill:
+synthetic mode if the polyfill is present and native mode if it isn't.

-The only valid values are `default` and `any`.
+The only valid values are `reset` and `any`.
 Any other value will result in a compiler error.

 ### Implementation

 The value of this property will be read before component construction and cached for the lifetime of
 the application.
 All instances of a component will operate in the same shadow mode and an error will
 be thrown if the value of `shadowSupportMode` is unrecognized.
+Note that this is different for
+components that transitively participate in native mode during runtime; the shadow mode of these
+components depends on the structure of the component tree and may be different for each instance.

 The `shadowSupportMode` property is implemented as an enum to keep the door open for additional
 shadow modes.
 For example, we might implement a `native-only` shadow mode for components that only